Keavon/Thesis/src/paper/thesis.md

 Figure 1: An ideal brush model, representing real life painting or sophisticated digital painting systems.
 </div>

 The first component in the model is the configurable brush style decisions that represent how to simulate and render the brush.
-There is no single way to define this, but it should provide plentiful flexibility to define how any multitude of styles should look, interact, and behave so as to replicate all ranges of both real and imagined art media.
+There is no single way to define this, but it should provide plentiful flexibility to describe how any multitude of styles should look, interact, and behave so as to replicate all ranges of both real and imagined art media.
 It should also be highly customizable without requiring artists to create and digitize new physical textures or modify code.

 The second component in the model is the input data.
 Based on user interactions with input device hardware and settings in the software, this represents the parameters that change with every unique stroke.
 Even using the same brush configuration, these values can differ every time something is drawn.
 Common values are listed below, although more are possible and others like "speed" or "curvature" can be derived from them.